Chaitanya199102/common-object-utils/README.md

 3 .
 Mapping array of objects of one kind in source to array of objects of other kind in destination

 	example: "additionalDescriptions" : "additionalDesc@additionalDescription_to_additionalDesc"

+Example of the mapping.json which is available in src/main/resources/mapping.json

 	{
 	   "mapping": {